 If you're looking for manga similar to Death Note, you might like these titles.
-All recommendations are made by Anime-Planet users like you!

 "Congratulations!
 You are 1 of 100,000 people who have been entered in the amazing Liar Game tournament!"
 For Nao Kanzaki, an overly-naïve student, receiving this message in the mail was only the beginning of an unending financial and psychological nightmare.
 Winning the game means riches beyond one’s wildest dreams, while failure means crushing debt.
 And with no choice but to play the game, Nao quickly turns to Shinichi, a well-known swindler, for help.
 However, little do the two know just how far the Liar Game goes.
 Who will win, and who will lose it all?

 Despite vastly different premises, both these series nonetheless center on strategic mind-games requiring wit and audacity.
 The stories are intricatlely constructed, well paced, and full of twists, turns, second-guesses and betrayals as the characters scheme and plot.
 Although it is contextualized differently, the question of what constitutes right and wrong is an important tenet of both Liar Game and Death Note.
 The artwork is also similar, with Liar Game being a little more simplified to suit its more text-heavy presentation.